sid-agrawal/CellulOS-Docs/docs/source/user/model_state.md

 # Delete files as needed and then remake

-# Copy the .so files and hello* files
+# Copy the .so files and binary files
+# Replace this with overlay instructions (XXX)
 pushd .
-cd output/build/libpfs-699741a
+cd output/build/libpfs-cellulos
 cp lib/pypfs.cpython-310-x86_64-linux-gnu.so ../../target/root/proc/pfs/lib/pypfs.cpython-310-aarch64-linux-gnu.so
 cp lib/libpfs.so ../../target/root/proc/pfs/lib/libpfs.so
-cp out/hello* ../../target/root/proc
+cp out/* ../../target/root/proc
 popd

 make # This one should be quick.